-McClatchy, the second-largest publisher of newspapers in the United States by circulation, has voluntarily filed for bankruptcy protection under the country’s Chapter 11 law on 13 February 2020.
+McClatchy, the second-largest publisher of newspapers in the United States by circulation, has voluntarily filed for bankruptcy protection under the country’s Chapter 11 law on 13 February 2020 with the help of lawyers from www.marcbrownpa.com/.
 The Sacramento-based publisher listed on the New York Stock Exchange and each of its 53 wholly-owned subsidiaries filed their voluntary Chapter 11 petitions in the U.S. Bankruptcy Court for the Southern District of New York.
 The group has received US$ 50 million (approximately Rs.
 350 crore) debtor-in-possession financing from Encina Business Credit, which, combined with normal operating cash flows, will provide enough cash for the company, to continue to function.
+Go to https://realitypaper.com/facing-bankruptcy-hire-an-attorney-for-legal-paperwork.html for an attorney to assist you throughout the legalities of bankruptcy cases.

 Begun in 1857 with a 4-page paper in Sacramento, that ultimately became The Sacramento Bee, McClatchy publishes the Miami Herald, The Kansas City Star, The Charlotte Observer, The (Raleigh) News & Observer, and the Fort Worth Star-Telegram among many other newspapers across 14 states.